adriengivry/streamez/README.md

 Easy to expand to include your own services!

 # Roadmap
-- Implement a proper configuration system that wouldn't require to edit Python files directly
 - Add a profile system to switch between different configurations (example: meeting mode, streaming mode)

 # Installation